bigskysoftware/htmx/www/content/essays/two-approaches-to-decoupling.md

 This is accomplished primarily via the Uniform Interface constraint of REST and, in particular, by using Hypermedia As The Engine of Application State ([HATOEAS](/essays/hateoas)).

+This style of decoupling allows tighter coupling at the higher, application level, which we have seen may be an _inherent_ coupling, while still retaining the benefits of decoupling for the overall system.

 ### Decoupling Via Hypermedia In Practice